SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 ### BoxXDataStudio

-This studio includes all of the components needed to interact with SAP Gateway for Microsoft.
+This studio includes all the components you need to interact with SAP Gateway for Microsoft.

--  **AADAuthLib**
+#### AADAuthLib

-    This component is used to carry out the  [Azure AD authorization code flow](https://msdn.microsoft.com/en-us/library/azure/dn645542.aspx), which uses a Singleton pattern.
+This component is used to carry out the [Azure AD authorization code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-code), which uses a Singleton pattern.

 The following code snippet shows the main function, which the AADAuthLib component provides.
 For more detail, see the AADAuthLib/AuthUtil.cs sample code helper class.

 ```C#
   // Use the auth code, acquire the refresh token and access token, and store them in the current session